-Our plan will cover drugs for home infusion therapy for home infusion services provided by a home infusion therapy network pharmacy.
+Our plan will cover home infusion therapy drugs for home infusion services provided by a home infusion therapy network pharmacy.
 However, Medicare Part D does not cover the supplies and equipment needed for administration.
-For information on home infusion therapy, contact our Pharmacy department at 1-877-306-4036.
+For information on home infusion therapy, call our Pharmacy department at 1-877-306-4036.

 Part D covers most vaccines and the associated administration fees.
 Our plan provides coverage of a number of vaccines.
 Some vaccines are medical benefits (Part B medications) and others are Part D drugs.

 Part D covers most preventive vaccines; Part B covers flu, pneumococcal, hepatitis B (for intermediate or high-risk individuals), and some other vaccines (e.g., rabies) for intermediate or high-risk individuals when directly related to the treatment of an injury or direct exposure to a disease or condition.

 The rules for coverage of vaccinations are complex and dependent on a number of factors.
 If you are unsure of the member’s benefit coverage for vaccines, call 1-877-842-3210.